In this tutorial, you will learn how to configure the Surfshark VPN tunnel on your AsusWRT router.

 10. Now, click the OK button.
 Import the CA file or edit the .ovpn file manually option should be left unticked.

-12. After a successful connection is made a blue checkmark should appear in the Connection Status column.
+12. After a successful connection, a blue checkmark should appear in the Connection Status column.

 You may also be interested in: